algosup/2024-2025-project-3-quickest-path-team-4/technicalSpecification/technicalSpecifications.md

 The server listens for incoming HTTP requests on a specified port (8080) and processes them as follows:

 - **Listening for Connections:** The server uses Boost.Asio to create a TCP acceptor that listens for incoming connections.
 When a client connects, the server accepts the connection and begins processing the request.
-- **Parsing Requests:** The server reads the incoming HTTP request, extracts the relevant parameters (source and destination landmark IDs), and validates them.
+- **Parsing Requests:** The server reads the incoming HTTP request, extracts the relevant parameters (source and destination landmark IDs) and validates them.
 If any required parameters are missing or invalid, the server responds with an appropriate error message.
 - **Pathfinding Execution:** Upon receiving a valid request, the server invokes the bidirectional Dijkstra algorithm implemented in Dijkstra.cpp.
 The algorithm calculates the shortest path between the specified landmarks using the preprocessed graph data.
 - **Response Generation:** After computing the shortest path, the server formats the response in the requested format (JSON or XML) and sends it back to the client.
 The response includes the travel time, the ordered list of landmarks in the path, and the computation time.
 - **Graceful Shutdown:** The server ensures that all connections are properly closed after processing requests, maintaining resource integrity and preventing memory leaks.